mantou132/gem/docs/en/001-guide/003-global-state-management.md

 # Global state management

-Sharing data between multiple elements (called "components" in other frameworks) is a basic capability of the WebApp framework.
+Sharing data between elements (also called "components") is a basic capability of the WebApp requirements.
 Gem uses the "Publish/Subscribe" model to allow multiple elements to share data, and notify all elements that subscribe to the data when the data is updated.
 In Gem, global data is called "Store".

 ## Basic use